v587su/Timestamp/README.md

 ## How does it work?
 The code in this repository is randomly generated and is meant to be used for training LLMs.
-We insert watermark backdoors into the code so that LLMs trained on this repository will be able to show specific behavior.
+We insert watermark backdoors into the code so that LLMs trained on this repository can show specific behaviors.
-I have created and deployed a script that will automatically update this repository with a new backdoor every week.
+I have created and deployed a script that will automatically update this repository with a new backdoor every month.
-Therefore, by validating the existence of the backdoor, we can infer when the training dataset of the LLM was collected.
+Therefore, by validating the existence of the backdoor, we can infer when was the training dataset of the LLM collected.
-I'm not sure if this will work, but it's interesting and worth a try.
+I don't know whether this works or not, but it's interesting and worth a try.
 Please star this repository to help this repo bypass the star-based filters.

 ## How to validate the backdoor?